iTunes Hacks That Will Change Your Life | 2021

 Step 3: Select the destination from which the data has to be restored (“iCloud or This computer”).

-Step 5: iOS device will show Restore in progress on it’s screen and iTunes application will show the progress bar.
+Step 5: iOS device will show Restore in progress on its screen and the iTunes application will show the progress bar.

 Step 6: Once the operation is completed your iOS device will restart and you can disconnect the device by safely ejecting it from the PC.

-You can also use Remo Mac Data Recovery software which is a user friendly tool to retrieve photos, videos and other file formats from multiple devices such as external hard drive, SSD, USB, etc. in just a few clicks.
+You can also use Remo Mac Data Recovery software which is a user-friendly tool to retrieve photos, videos, and other file formats from multiple devices such as external hard drives, SSD, USBs, etc. in just a few clicks.
 This tool is compatible with both Mac and Windows.

 4. How to sync iTunes with multiple computers?